Polar hairs of mixed-parity nodal superconductors in Rarita-Schwinger-Weyl metals

 \emph{Acknowledgments}.~S.M. acknowledges support from the KVPY programme.
-B.R. was supported by a Startup grant from Lehigh University, and thanks Sanjib Kumar Das and Sk Asrap Murshed for discussions.
+B.R. was supported by NSF CAREER Grant no.\ DMR- 2238679, and thanks Sanjib Kumar Das and Sk Asrap Murshed for discussions.